FIWARE-Ops/brand-guide/docs/secondary-font.md

 # Primary Font
-<div><span class="primary-font">Montserrat</span></div>
+<div><span class="secondary-font">Merriweather</span></div>

 <div class="secondary-btn">
     <a href="https://fonts.google.com/share?selection.family=Montserrat:ital,wght@0,300;0,400;0,500;0,600;0,700;0,800;0,900;1,300;1,400;1,500;1,600;1,700;1,800;1,900" target="_blank"><span class="material-symbols-outlined">open_in_new</span>Get font</a>
 </div>

 ## About
-Montserrat is a sans-serif typeface, consisting of 9 styles, ranging from Thin to Black.
-Originally designed in 2017 by Julieta Ulanovsky, and since then continuously developed, the low stroke contrast, closed apertures and several angular details define its distinctive characteristics.
+Merriweather is a serif typeface, consisting of 4 styles, ranging from Light to Black.
+It was designed to be a text face that is pleasant to read on screens.
+It features a very large x height, slightly condensed letterforms, a mild diagonal stress, sturdy serifs and open forms.
 This font family is licensed under the Open Font License.
 It is allowed to use freely in products & projects - print or digital, commercial or otherwise.

 ## Variants in use
 <p>7 weights are available to use.</p>